weewx/weewx/docs/pip.md

 weectl station create
 ```

-This will create a directory `~/weewx-data` in your home directory with a new
+The tool will ask you a series of questions, then create a directory `~/weewx-data` in your home
-configuration file.
+directory with a new configuration file.
 It will also install skins, documentation, and examples.
-The
-same directory will be used to hold the database file and any generated HTML
+After running `weewxd`, the same directory will be used to hold the database file and any generated
-pages.
-It plays a role similar to `/home/weewx` in older versions of WeeWX but,
+HTML pages.
+It plays a role similar to `/home/weewx` in older versions of WeeWX but, unlike
-unlike `/home/weewx`, it does not hold any code.
+`/home/weewx`, it does not hold any code.

 If you already have a `/home/weewx` and wish to reuse it, see the [Upgrading
-guide](upgrading.md) and the [Version 5 Migration guide](v5-upgrade.md).
+guide](upgrading.md) and the [Version 5 migration guide](v5-upgrade.md).

 ## Running `weewxd`